slidevjs/slidev/docs/guide/theme-addon.md

 # Theme and Addons

 A slides project can have one theme and multiple addons.
-All of them can provide styles, components, layouts and other configs to your slides project.
+All of them can provide styles, components, layouts, and other configs to your slides project.

 ## Use a Theme {#use-theme}